jfjallid/go-secdump/README.md

       --local               Authenticate as a local user instead of domain user --dump                Saves the SAM and SECURITY hives to disk and transfers them to the local machine.
+      --sam                 Extract secrets from the SAM hive explicitly.
+Only other explicit targets are included.
+      --lsa                 Extract LSA secrets explicitly.
+Only other explicit targets are included.
+      --dcc2                Extract DCC2 caches explicitly.
+Only ohter explicit targets are included.
+      --backup-dacl         Save original DACLs to disk before modification --restore-dacl        Restore DACLs using disk backup.
+Could be useful if automated restore fails.
-      --relay               Start an SMB listener that will relay incoming NTLM authentications to the remote server and use that connection.
+      --backup-file         Filename for DACL backup (default dacl.backup) --relay               Start an SMB listener that will relay incoming NTLM authentications to the remote server and use that connection.
 NOTE that this forces SMB 2.1